SanderMertens/flecs/README.md

 The above code constructs a hierarchy with a parent and a child.
 For an example of how to walk over this hierarchy, see the `dag` example in the examples directory.

 ### Prefab
-Prefabs are a special kind of entity that enable applications to reuse a set of initialized components across entities.
+Prefabs are a special kind of entity that enable applications to reuse components values across entities.
 To create a prefab, you can use the `ECS_PREFAB` macro, or `ecs_new_prefab` function:

 ```
 ECS_PREFAB(world, Circle, EcsCircle, EcsPosition2D);